mui/material-ui/docs/src/pages/company/software-engineer/software-engineer.md

 - **Shifting context.** You will necessarily have to shift context and dive into a different feature before the current one is done.
 It may even be in an area of the code base you're unfamiliar with or don't have a ton of understanding about.
 It's fun, rewarding work, but it can be very challenging.
 - **We move quickly, but don't sacrifice quality**.
 We ship early, often, and quickly.
 You may not be initially comfortable with the cadence with which we ship high-quality features and improvements to end-users.
 By doing so, we sacrifice on solving each problem 100% in exchange for fast feedback.
 Solving 50-70% of the issue with quality should be enough for any given iteration.
 Our users quickly tell us when we haven't pushed a solution far enough.
 - **Material-UI is a large codebase**.
 You may bang your head against the wall at times, and then write tests to assist future you 😌.
-  The work you would be doing is somewhat unique and idiosyncratic.
+  The work you will be doing is somewhat unique and idiosyncratic.
 You probably have not had a similar role before.
 - **In open-source, you're faced with a nonstop stream of bug reports and support requests**.
-That means you need to develop an intuition of when to ignore something and when to dig in further.
+That means you need to develop an intuition for when to ignore something, and when to dig in further.

 ## About you